Britain steps up battle against money laundering

 These would allow the new centre to directly task the Serious Fraud Office (SFO) to investigate the worst offenders in a step that will buttress the SFO, whose future as a standalone entity has been in doubt.

-Separately on Monday, the Attorney General’s Office, a government department, said the SFO would continue to act as an independent organisation, supporting the multi-agency response led by the NCA.

-“We will begin recruitment for the SFO’s next director very soon,” the AGO said in a statement.

-The government estimates that financial fraud costs the country 6.8 billion pounds a year, or more than 100 pounds per person.
+The government estimates that financial fraud costs a further 6.8 billion pounds a year or over 100 pounds per person.

-Rudd will chair a new economic crime strategic board to ensure the right resources are allocated across law enforcement agencies to tackle economic crime, the interior ministry statement said.
+The interior minister will chair a new economic crime strategic board to ensure the right resources are allocated across law enforcement agencies to tackle economic crime, the statement said.

 With only a modest portion of criminal proceeds confiscated, the package announced on Monday makes further commitments to seizing criminal assets through greater use of existing powers by the SFO, the NCA and tax authorities.